nadiradaniel/ToDoList/README.md

 # ToDoList

-Open the application in https://nadira-todolist.herokuapp.com/
+Open index.html in your browser

+Notes:
+To edit existing section on task, double click on that section.